ghost-inspector/node-ghost-inspector/README.md

 Import a test in JSON or HTML (Selenium IDE v1) format.

+**Note:** For JSON, pass the JavaScript object to the client, for HTML pass the path to the file on disk.

 ```js
 // JSON example (using async)
 const myJsonTest = require('my-test.json')